marc-aurele-besner/wallets-tracker/README.md

 - Get value of each currencies and tokens base on DEX Liquidity Pools
 - Get value of your balance for each currency and tokens
 - Get total value of each wallets and total value of all wallets together
+- Can track value of native cryptocurrency, ERC20 tokens, LP tokens and AAVE Market tokens

 ## Clone or fork this repository